Pranshu-Bahadur/hugging-face-text-classification-pipeline/README.md

-# NLP MBTI Personality Classification using an approximation algorithm for features selection.
+# NLP Classification using an approximation algorithm for features selection.

 ## Dependencies: